manlikesolomon/MachineLearningProjects/README.md

 - First Neural Network: I trained my first neural network using tensorflow's sequential api to identify numbers from 0 to 9 using the mnist dataset.
 - Google Crash Course Neural Network: I recreated the neural network project on google's ML Crash course and used linear regression to predict house prices.
 - Support Vector Machines (Introduction): In this project I worked with the support vector machine classifier model on scikit-learn to train various classifiaction models with the different kernels available.
+- Project HR: This project aims to predict the attrition of staff using machine learning techniques in Python.